marijnh/Eloquent-JavaScript/07_robot.md

 It's hard to objectively compare ((robot))s by just letting them solve a few scenarios.
-Maybe one robot just happened to get easier tasks, or the the kind of tasks that it is good at, whereas the other didn't.
+Maybe one robot just happened to get easier tasks, or the kind of tasks that it is good at, whereas the other didn't.

 Write a function `compareRobots` which takes two robots (and their starting memory).
 It should generate a hundred tasks, and let each of